 I highly recommend a couple of tools regardless of the method you select.

-Paper Cutter ($43)– I prefer to print my cookbooks 2 pages to one side of a standard 8 1/2″ X 11″ sheet of paper.
+Paper Cutter (around $50)– I prefer to print my cookbooks 2 pages to one side of a standard 8 1/2″ X 11″ sheet of paper.
 If you follow my lead on that, the cookbook needs to be cut in half.
-For years, I’ve used the Fiskar slider paper cutter, which is less than $20 (or there is one included with the laminator above).
+For years, I’ve used the Fiskar slider paper cutter, which is around $20 (or there is one included with the laminator above).
 These type cutters do the job, but this guillotine style is the bomb!

 Now for the binding options…

 Four Options for Binding a Family Cookbook